Page contents

 On the way up, the cable car makes two stops: at 1200 meters and at 1700 meters.
 For those interested in traveling even higher still, a chairlift is available to take you the rest of the way up.

-While on the mountain, dine at one of the restaurants while watching the sunset, view the daring paragliders who take off from 6 different spots along the mountain, and make sure to snap loads of photos – the view is incredible!
+While on the mountain, dine at one of the restaurants while watching the sunset, view the daring paragliders who take off from 6 different spots along the cliff, and make sure to snap loads of photos – the view is incredible!

-Saklikent Gorge
+7. Saklikent Gorge

 Around one hour away from Ölüdeniz, you will find a natural wonder – Saklikent Gorge.
 During summer, you can kayak or canoe, walk, and enjoy the area’s stunning scenery.
-You’ll also find small village restaurants which serve delicious and authentic Turkish breakfast.
+You’ll also find small village restaurants that serve delicious and authentic Turkish breakfast.

 This is a day-long trip, so get up early and make the most of it.
 You’ll also get to check out nearby Patara Beach, which is one of the most beautiful hidden beaches in the entire region.

-Walk A Little Of The Lycian Way
+8. Walk A Little Of The Lycian Way

 We’ve already mentioned that this part of the country was formerly known as Lycia, and the Lycian Walk runs from Fethiye to Antalya.
 While the entire walk is quite a big ask for one holiday at 540km, you can walk a little of it and still enjoy the history and scenery of the surrounding area.